One Orange Feather flight ^

 L.W. proposition 4.52: adapted from Diary, 23 Apr 1916.

-Leaving sense, leaving senses: pictograms of our time
+Leaving sense, leaving senses: pictograms of our time^current presentations:"Wittgenstein and AI"

 Imagine consequences by acting "with fury"